-Unarmed Killings of African Americans Numbered Under 10 Last Year, 4 Times Fewer Than 2015 *
+Unarmed Killings of African Americans Numbered Under 10 Last Year.
+There Were 4 Times More in 2015. *

 * And unarmed white Americans numbered nearly 20, but you didn’t see that in the media, did you?